PlexSheep/plexcryptool/README.md

 - Make sure you use the right Python version.
 I made this with Python 3.11 and PyO3 requires at least Python 3.7
 - Create a virtual environment in the root of the repository.
 I used `python -m venv .venv` for this.
 Activate the venv.
 - Install maturin `pip install maturin --user`
-- compile the plexcryptool module using `maturin develop -r`
+- compile the plexcryptool python module using `maturin develop -r` or `maturin build --release`
+- compile the plexcryptool executable using `cargo run --release` or install it to your system with `cargo install --path  .`

 Thats it!